hackforla/website/.github/ISSUE_TEMPLATE/pre-work-template---design.md

 - [ ] Review [Design_Short Term Goals, Plan, and Tasks](https://docs.google.com/document/d/1FxwgdnWBbbQ8Pi3tspnukZTWwXtqnRXfNkNhVMEloY0/edit)
 - [ ] Review the [Start Here](https://www.figma.com/file/0RRPy1Ph7HafI3qOITg0Mr/Hack-for-LA-Website?node-id=8561%3A72465) and [Design System](https://www.figma.com/file/0RRPy1Ph7HafI3qOITg0Mr/Hack-for-LA-Website?node-id=3464%3A3) pages in Figma
 - [ ] Review the prioritized Backlog to see what Design Issues are available (this will not be the complete list, but will give you some talking points for your conversation with your lead).
-- [ ] Once you accept an assignment (issue), please add the following in a comment
+- [ ] Once you accept an assignment (issue), please add the following in that new issue's comment section
 ```
 Availability for this week:
 My estimated ETA for completing this issue: